zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/07-sinhala-google.md

 That is.
 'Vibration' is the vibration of desire, the vibration of vision, the dimension, the vibration Trauma There are no such shocks as karmic shock.
 Unavailable, unborn, useless At first it was soothing.
 Unworthy to be born.
 Wisdom burned in the fire That is.
-‘Nowhere’ means somewhere in the psyche or external or spiritual External or means.
+'Nowhere' means somewhere in the psyche or external or spiritual External or means.
 'In the world' means paragraph (1-1) 1 (i) in the world of hell Should) 'The pious immoral, the smokeless, the ragadhi, the miserable I would say the nation has crossed the line.
 Because the lust called 'Shantha' is satisfied